brandur/sorg/content/nanoglyphs-drafts/027-15-minutes.md

 ## On Denver (#denver)

-I'm in Denver.
-I think it surprises most people when my answer to "what are you doing there?" is "nothing, really".
-I've never been before, and I came mostly to look around the city, get a feel for what it's like, and maybe most importantly, to not be in California.
+Denver.
+I think it surprises most people when my answer to “what are you doing there?” is “nothing, really”.
+I’ve never been before, and I came mostly to look around the city, get a feel for what it’s like, and most importantly, to not be in California.
+I'm shopping for a better place to live.

+The first thing you notice is that it's hot. _Really_ hot.
+One native I talked to recalled how the Augusts of his youth were distinguished by rain and slow, rolling thunderstorms, but that climate change had ended that.
+It was a little muggy, but I brought shorts and plenty of tank tops, and it wasn't so bad.
+I'd head out for an early morning walk most days, and there was a very positive culture amongst Coloradans of AM exercise to beat the heat -- I've never seen so many hyper-fit people in one place.

+The second thing you notice is that people treat each other like people.
+Social cohesion in the Bay Area's minimal and has been getting worse for years, but the virus ended whatever was left.
+People aren't people anymore -- they're subhuman plague rats to avoid at all costs.
+In Denver, I exchanged "hellos" and had more small conversations with strangers in two days than I had in two years of living in San Francisco.

+The third thing you notice is Denver is apparently ... the land of scooters?
+I've never seen so many electric scooters in my life and in Denver at least, they're by far outstripping bikes in popularity.
+I'm skeptical of motorized implements on sidewalks, but electric scooters are whisper quiet, and Denver's sidewalks are wide, so it works out okay.
+It made me wonder what SF would look like today if it hadn't taken such a heavy hand in curbing alternative transport.

+Denver's a beautiful city.
+I'll be back.

+Until next week.

 [1] Ruby does finally have real parallelism, but it's still preliminary, and existing apps don't get to take advantage of it for free.
 More on Ractors on [issue 018](/nanoglyphs/018-ractors).